jezzsantos/queryany/samples/ri/README.md

 ## Persistence

+### Performance Compromise

+Due to he fact that we are using a generic abstraction `IStorage<TEntity>` to remove early complexity (by reducing coupling) from the codebase, and because that strategy entails compromising repository technology specific optimizations, we accept the fact that no repository technology will be used optimally in this reference implementation.

+No abstraction can possibly be optimal for every single repository technology.

+We accept that fact, and we accept that these lost optimizations are likely not to be important for 80% of the use cases for repositories for persistence for a software product in it infancy.

+We also accept that at the time in the software products life when these optimizations may become important, we simply can use a more optimal implementation for that part of the product, or switch repository technologies.

+For those reasons, the following sub-optimizations on specific repository implementations is acceptable:

+* A `1000` query limit on all queries, in: `InProcessInMemRepository`, `RedisInMemRepository`, `AzureTableStorageRepository`, `AzureCosmosSqlApiRepository`.
+* Loading all entities from each container, in: `InProcessInMemRepository`, `RedisInMemRepository`.
+* In memory (where) filtering, in: `InProcessInMemRepository`, `RedisInMemRepository`.
+* Multiple individual fetching of joined entities, in: `AzureTableStorageRepository`, `AzureCosmosSqlApiRepository`.
+* In memory joining of joined containers, in: `InProcessInMemRepository`, `RedisInMemRepository`, `AzureTableStorageRepository`, `AzureCosmosSqlApiRepository`.
+* In memory ordering, limiting, offsetting, in: `InProcessInMemRepository`, `RedisInMemRepository`, `AzureTableStorageRepository`.

+### Mapping Shortcut

 Ideally, there would be a mapping between domain entities and DTO's whenever entities transfer over any boundaries outside the domain.

 For example 1: When HTTP requests invoke domain entities to perform activities, the data passed into entities would be in the form of DTO's coming over the wire as JSON.